webdevelopers-eu/z-template/README.md

 decades of experience in web development have taught us what you need and what you don't, ensuring that we deliver only what truly matters.

-Z Template uses exclusively DOM manipulation techniques, making it the best choice for HTML/XML compatibility and security.
-Unlike other templating engines that treat templates as strings and are vulnerable to XSS and unescaped text, Z Template relies on portable DOM manipulation and powerful XPath selectors, eliminating these vulnerabilities and many other problems.
+With its steadfast use of W3C-endorsed techniques like DOM manipulation and XPath, Z Template sets itself apart as a superior solution for HTML/XML compatibility and security.
+Unlike other templating options that rely on string manipulation, Z Template's approach completely eliminates vulnerabilities like XSS, ensuring top-notch security by design.

 Our use of HTML 5 template tags and z-var attributes also provides a clean and organized view in the browser, with templating instructions